mroth/sse-bench/README.md

     Adding +10 clients (60 total)

 ### Debugging
 Uses the standard DEBUG environment variable pattern.
-Set `sse-bench:*` if you want to see everything.
+Set `sse-bench*` if you want to see everything.

-CLI
+### CLI TODO

- it should return a helpful status message showing it understood it should die with error code and print usage if there are no servers passed it should capture control-c and show stats on exit it should exit gracefully and shut down connections
+ - [x] it should return a helpful status message showing it understood what you wanted
+ - [x] it should die with error code and print usage if there are no servers passed
+ - [ ] it should capture control-c and show stats on exit
+ - [ ] it should exit gracefully and shut down connections